Remington Steele

 The front door opened to admit the first of the law students Knox expected.
 Giselle’s attention was distracted for a second—and her breath caught in her throat.

 She continued to talk to Andrew, to explain the finer points, had him recreate the technique on her so she could demonstrate where he needed to change his execution.
-He did well enough to put her on her knees, but, afraid of hurting her, not well enough to keep her there.
-Still talking, still teaching … She risked another quick glance.
+He did well enough to put her on her knees, but, since he wasn’t enough of an asshole to want to hurt her, he was reluctant to keep her on her knees She stood, still talking, still teaching … She risked another quick glance.

-The man was standing in the doorway staring at her with an expression she recognized immediately, for all she’d never seen a man look at her that way before: Lust.
+The romance novel hero standing in the doorway staring at her with an expression she recognized immediately, for all she’d never seen a man look at her that way before: Lust.

 Blatant, unadulterated, hot.